 Registered in another Canadian jurisdiction

-The AIT application is intended for applicants currently licensed or registered for active practice in another Canadian jurisdiction.
-Applicants who are currently registered in another Canadian jurisdiction as the equivalent of a registered psychologist registrant, an associate psychologist (corrections) registrant or a psychology assistant registrant may be eligible for registration in British Columbia in accordance with the BC Labour Mobility Act, the Agreement on Internal Trade, and section 44(2), 45(2) or 47(2) of the College’s Bylaws:
+The AIT (CFTA) application is intended for applicants currently licensed or registered for active practice in another Canadian jurisdiction.
+Applicants who are currently registered in another Canadian jurisdiction as the equivalent of a registered psychologist registrant may be eligible for registration in British Columbia in accordance with the BC Labour Mobility Act, the Canadian Free Trade Agreement, and section 44(2) of the College’s Bylaws:

-- Applicants must be of good character and meet the other requirements in section 43(1) of the Bylaws.
+- Applicants must be of good character and meet the other requirements in section 43(1) of the College’s Bylaws

 - Applicants must not be subject to practice limitations, restrictions or conditions in the other Canadian jurisdiction where they are currently registered.

-- AIT applicants must maintain registration in their home jurisdiction while they are applicants up to the point of being granted registration in British Columbia (Bylaw s.44(2)(a)).
+- CFTA applicants must maintain registration in their home jurisdiction while they are applicants up to the point of being granted registration in British Columbia (Bylaw s.44(2)(a)).